lf-edge/ekuiper/docs/en_US/getting_started.md

 ## Run the first rule stream

-Kuiper rule is composed by a SQL and multiple actions.
-Kuiper SQL is an easy to use SQL-like language to specify the logic of the rule stream.
+eKuiper rule is composed by a SQL and multiple actions. eKuiper SQL is an easy to use SQL-like language to specify the logic of the rule stream.
 By providing the rule through CLI, a rule stream will be created in the rule engine and run continuously.
 The user can then manage the rules through CLI.

-Kuiper has a lot of built-in functions and extensions available for complex analysis, and you can find more information about the grammer and its functions from the [Kuiper SQL reference](sqls/overview.md).
+eKuiper has a lot of built-in functions and extensions available for complex analysis, and you can find more information about the grammer and its functions from the [eKuiper SQL reference](sqls/overview.md).

 Let's consider a sample scenario where we are receiving temperature and humidity record from a sensor through MQTT service and we want to issue an alert when the temperature is bigger than 30 degrees celcius in a time window.
-We can write a Kuiper rule for the above scenario using the following several steps.
+We can write a eKuiper rule for the above scenario using the following several steps.

 ### Prerequisite

-We assume there is already a MQTT broker as the data source of Kuiper server.
+We assume there is already a MQTT broker as the data source of eKuiper server.
 If you don't have one, EMQX is recommended.
 Please follow the [EMQ Installation Guide](https://docs.emqx.io/en/broker/latest/getting-started/install.html) to setup a mqtt broker.

 ### Defining the input stream